cancerit/NanoSeq/dsa/README.md

 ## Development

 The following options are available when calling `cmake ..` to set up the build for the project:

 - To generate `compile_commands.json` add the `-DCOMPILE_COMMANDS=ON` flag to
 your `cmake ..` call.
 - To compile with full debug information use `-DCMAKE_BUILD_TYPE=Debug -DENABLE_DEBUG_FLAGS=ON`.
 - To compile tests use `-DMAKE_TEST=ON`.
 After building with `cmake --build <...>`, tests may be ran with `./test-dsa`.

-These options may be combined as needed
+These options may be combined as needed.

 To build the Docker and Singularity image: